vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 ## The problem
 Image pre-processing is an important task in many machine learning applications, but can be an intensive task when trying to keep request times low and throughput high.
 In the VML team we use a micro-service architecture running on Kubernetes, along with autoscaling implementations to acheive image processing systems that scale well.

-For this task we want to implement a small service that scales and grayscales incomming images to some nomalized settings, so they could be used as input for a machine learning system.
+For this task we want to implement a small service that scales and grayscales incoming images to some normalized settings, so they could be used as input for a machine learning system.

 We also want to be able to horizontally scale the service to account for changing amounts of requests throughout a day.